-Asian stocks mostly lower as protests shake up Hong Kong
+World shares fall as protests shake up Hong Kong

-TOKYO (AP) — Shares declined in Asia on Wednesday and Hong Kong’s Hang Seng index tumbled nearly 2% as thousands continued protests against proposed legislation that many city residents fear could further erode the territory’s legal autonomy.
+TOKYO (AP) — Shares retreated Wednesday and Hong Kong’s Hang Seng index dipped nearly 2% as thousands continued protests against proposed legislation that many city residents fear could further erode the territory’s legal autonomy.

 Japan’s Nikkei 225 index lost 0.4% to 21,129.72 and the Kospi in Seoul shed 0.1% to 2,108.75.
 The Shanghai Composite index declined 0.6% to 2,909.38.
 Australia’s S&P ASX 200 edged less than 0.1% lower to 6,543.70.
 Shares rose in Taiwan but fell in Jakarta and Thailand.